Trewaters/soar/README.md

 I create branches with the name of the feature I plan to work on.
 This way I keep my work seperated.
 If I don't finish I can come back to it, but it won't interfere with any other work I want to do on the app.
 These have been created organically and are due to change without notice because I am currently working alone.

 - _"feature/app-theme-and-style":_ Update the app theme and style.
 Use professional themes as influence.
 [Link to "Style Guide" page](http://localhost:3000/styleGuide)
 - _"feature/flow":_ Flow portions of the app.
-View, edit, create the Series and Sequences.
+View, edit, create Asanas, Series and Sequences.
 - _"feature/auth":_ Develop authentication, user roles, general app security, etc.
 - _"feature/nav":_ Application navigation elements
 - _"feature/profile":_ Work on the yogi user profile.
 Allow view, edit and shareable link of profile data.